mongodb/docs-relational-migrator/source/includes/fact-kafka-supported-task.rst

 This task also applies to Kafka supported continuous sync jobs.
-There is no procedural difference introduce when using Kafka, other than configuring the Relational Migrator ``user.properties`` file.
+There is no procedural difference introduced when using Kafka, other than configuring the Relational Migrator ``user.properties`` file.